sisinflab/warprec/warprec/utils/README.md

     metrics: [nDCG, Precision, Recall, HitRate]
 ```

-To run an experiment with this configuration just run the following:
+To run an experiment with this configuration, just run the following:

 ```bash
 python warprec/train.py --config path/to/the/config.yml
 ```

-And you are done!
+That's it!
+You're ready to go.
 This will get you started with the WarpRec configuration files.
-For a more in-depth description of all the possible configuration that you can do, use **[`config`](config/README.md)** as reference.
+For a more in-depth description of all the possible configurations you can make, use **[`config`](config/README.md)** as reference.

 ### 🧾 Logger